 Having established the state of the work, it is next necessary to establish whether the work carried out is defective.
 In many cases, the defects will be obvious.
 However, this is not always the case.
 One obvious example is where the dispute is over the design life of a structure.
 It will not necessarily be obvious on inspection that the design life of a structure is less than the specification.
 Expert evidence would be required to establish the defect.

-The role of Scott Schedules should be addressed at the first procedural meeting in a claim involving a significant number of defects.
+The use of a Scott Schedule is a matter that is usefully addressed at the first procedural meeting in a claim involving a significant number of defects.
 Once the Scott Schedule has been completed, the tribunal can assess how best to deal with the claims.
 In a claim involving a large number of small defects, it may be possible for the tribunal to deal with only some of the defects (normally those with the highest value).
-This could either be done by way of preliminary issue or by reference to a sample from which the overall financial outcome can be assessed by way of extrapolation.
+This could either be done by way of preliminary issue or by sample from which the overall financial outcome can be assessed by way of extrapolation.

 Delay and disruption claims

 Special considerations may apply for delay and disruption disputes.
 Again, there is no standard procedure in construction arbitration to deal with such disputes, but the parties are free to design a suitable process.